Incredible! This Polyphenol Was Proven To Protect Osteoblasts

 Savers know that all drugs are acidifying, and this is just one more example of how these substances promote toxicity in the body.
 It just doesn’t make any sense to take a drug that’s supposed to build bone when it’s actually causing oxidative damage to crucial organs (the kidneys play a huge role in balancing the plasma pH) and bones.

-The Save Our Bones Program Is Food-Based And Drug-Free
+The Osteoporosis Reversal Program Is Food-Based And Drug-Free

-If you’re following the Save Our Bones Program, then you’re getting plenty of antioxidant-rich, kaempferol-containing foods, especially if you consume Foundation Foods.
+If you’re following the Osteoporosis Reversal Program, then you’re getting plenty of antioxidant-rich, kaempferol-containing foods, especially if you consume Foundation Foods.

 Stop Worrying About Your Bone Loss